christian-lafrance/AML-ATAC-ERs-project/README.md

 find.neighbors()

+# KNN_search_qc

+This R markdown file summarizes the results of the KNN_search.R script and checks that the output is as expected.

 ## cmml_cord_bio_reps.Rmd

 This is a markdown file summarizing the simulation of biological replicates from normal and poisson distributions based on the CMML and cord pseudotime values estimated from the KNN_search.R script.
 It also includes simulated biological replicates from the pseudotime values themselves.